-HQ2: What’s in it for New York, Virginia?
+HQ2: What’s in it for New York, Virginia sites?
 Amazon lays out some perks

 Amid outcry from construction workers and business groups, as well as polls suggesting voters would not support the measure, the tax was eventually repealed.
 But the lingering tension of the frayed relationship remained.

-Chief executive Jeff Bezos, the world’s richest man, announced plans this fall to commit $2 billion to causes that benefit family homelessness and early childhood education — his biggest philanthropic pledge yet.
+Bezos, the world’s richest man, announced later this fall his plans to commit $2 billion nationally to causes that benefit family homelessness and early childhood education — his biggest philanthropic pledge yet.

-The persistent message sent to Long Island City residents on social media Tuesday, from Seattleites and others: “Good luck.”
+As community groups weighed the pros and cons of Amazon’s headquarters news, the persistent message sent to Long Island City residents on social media Tuesday, from Seattleites and others: “Good luck.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.